-The answer to this question depends on numerous factors, such as your current weight, height, age, activity level, and metabolic health.
-If you want to lose weight, the general rule is to decrease your calories to 500 fewer calories.
+The answer to this question depends on numerous factors, such as weight, height, age, activity level, and metabolic health.
+If you want to lose weight, the general rule is to decrease your calories to 500 fewer.
 Doing so helps you lose weight faster and trains your metabolism.
 Let’s discuss the calorie needs that contemplate such factors:

 Calories for men

 Young men have significantly more calorie needs.
 In contrast, middle-aged men must be more active to eat the same calories.
 After 65, a man’s calorie needs drop.
 To stay healthy and fit, he must exercise and perform biological activities.
 Regardless of a man’s age, to lose a pound a week, he must eat 500 calories less.

 Women who are in their early twenties need more calories than older women.
 An average woman needs far fewer calories than a man around the same age.
 Once a woman turns 50, her need for calories drops substantially.
 Women require fewer calories than men because they have less muscle and weight.
 Like men, to lose a pound a week, they must eat 500 calories less.

 The determining factor in women’s and men’s calorie needs are age, gender, diet, and lifestyle.
 There is a difference between the food and calories a person eats in a day.
 To determine your calorie needs, use a health and fitness calculator.

 Counting calories is a math strategy to lose weight.
 You will have to do some math to know the exact number of calories coming from your food.
 There are many ways you can do so.
 Let’s discuss them one by one:

 -Determine the nutritional facts on the package

 Food manufacturers place nutritional information on the package of foods.
 This information is typically available as a chart on the product’s backside.
 This chart can tell you everything you must know, including an extensive list of ingredients and a basic summary of the main macronutrients.

 -Determine the number of carbs, fats, and proteins within a food